Kiwifruit

-Kiwifruit is native to central and eastern China.
-The first recorded description of the kiwifruit dates to the 12th century during the Song dynasty.
-In the early 20th century, cultivation of kiwifruit spread from China to New Zealand, where the first commercial plantings occurred.
-The fruit became popular with British and American servicemen stationed in New Zealand during World War II, and later became commonly exported, first to Great Britain and then to California in the 1960s.
+Kiwifruit is native to central and eastern China, with the first recorded description dating back to the 12th century during the Song dynasty.
+In the early 20th century, cultivation of kiwifruit spread from China to New Zealand, where the first commercial plantings took place.
+It gained popularity among British and American servicemen stationed in New Zealand during World War II, and later became commonly exported, first to the United Kingdom and Australia from 1953, followed by California in 1959.